MajorMalfunkshun/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Tidy data set

 Tidy data set contains the average of all feature standard deviation and mean values of the raw dataset.
-Original variable names were modified in the following way:
+Original variable names were modified in the following ways:

  1. Removed parenthesis `()`
  2. Changed `t` prefix to more descriptive `time`